How ‘the land of opportunity’ is opening up to foreign home seekers

 Although the law has been in place for a few years now, there remains “a need to optimise the implementation of the regulation regarding ownership for foreigners,” said Darmin Nasution, Indonesia’s coordinating minister of economic affairs, in a statement for REI.

-Here are some facts you may not know about acquiring property as a foreigner in Indonesia — all 17,508 islands of them.
+In anticipation of the annual PropertyGuru Indonesia Property Awards, brush up on some facts about acquiring property as a foreigner in the country — all 17,508 islands of them.

 1. Everyone is welcome